• Skip to primary navigation

 Nikon 35mm f/1.8: This is my primary lens for event coverage, paired with my 85mm f/1.8 for reach.
 This lens is pretty capable of getting all the shots I need.

 Nikon 50mm f/1.8: This lens is wonderful, but generally doesn’t have a specific role within my lens besides supporting my 24mm when on hiking trips or capturing a Richmond sunrise/sunset.
-It’s super small, can fit in a pocket and just a little over $200.
+It’s super small, can fit in a pocket, and just a little over $200.
 So I picked it up to use as needed.

 Nikon 85mm f/1.8: Before I picked up my 80-200mm, this was my go-to lens anytime I needed reach.
 It’s great for when I do portraits or flag football games where I’m close to the action.
-It’s also fun to occasionally use for street photography, forces you to look at things differently to pull off the shot.
+It’s also fun to occasionally use for street photography, forcing you to look at things differently to pull off the shot.

 Nikon 80-200mm f/2.8: This is my zoom.
 It’s a beast of a lens, weighing a ton and pretty capable in low-light situations.
 I bought this used and pretty cheap because the manual/auto focus ring doesn’t work and won’t stay locked in.

 Knowing I don’t manually focus a lot during my sports coverage at these focal points, I decided to go for it.
 I use gaffer tape to keep the focus ring locked in auto and haven’t looked back.
-When using this lens for sports coverage I generally hook it up to my Peak Design Slide strap for support and so I can easily shoulder it when I change to my 2nd camera body for a close-up.
+When using this lens for sports coverage I generally hook it up to my Peak Design Slide strap for support so I can easily shoulder it when I change to my 2nd camera body for a close-up.

 Straps